R-CF/ncdfCF/README.md

 ## Development plan

-Package `ncdfCF` is in the early phases of development.
-It supports reading of all data objects from netCDF resources in “classic” and “netcdf4” formats; and can write single data arrays back to a netCDF file.
-From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of grid cell boundary information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information.
+Package `ncdfCF` is still being developed.
+It supports reading of all data objects from netCDF resources in “classic” and “netcdf4” formats;
+and can write single data arrays back to a netCDF file.
+From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of grid cell boundary information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information, among others.

 Development plans for the near future focus on supporting the below
 features:

 ##### netCDF

-- Support for writing of data sets (`CFArray` instances can already be written to file).
+- Support for writing of complex data sets (single `CFArray` instances can already be written to file).

 ##### CF Metadata Conventions

-- Calculate parametric vertical coordinates.
+- Cell methods
 - Aggregation, using the CFA convention.
 - Support for discrete sampling geometries.
-- Interface to “standard_name” libraries and other “defined vocabularies”.
 - Compliance with CMIP5 / CMIP6 requirements.

 ## Installation

-Package `ncdfCF` is still in the early phases of development.
+Package `ncdfCF` is still being developed.
 While extensively tested on multiple well-structured datasets, errors may still occur, particularly in datasets that do not adhere to the CF Metadata Conventions.
 The API may still change and although care is taken not to make breaking changes, sometimes this is unavoidable.

 Installation from CRAN of the latest release: